 Along with your letter, I recommended that you also provide a prepared acceptance form for the employee to sign and the ESS rules.
 The ESS rules should be extremely detailed and cover all aspects of the relationship and provide clarity regarding when and how the options are exercised and what happens if they are not or the employee decides to leave the company.

 An ESS is a fantastic incentive for employees to really go that extra mile for your company.
 At the end of the day, the stronger and more successful the company is, the greater the reward is for them.
-If you think that your company is potentially in the position to offer an ESS to your employees, feel free to contact us to discuss your options.
+If you think that your company is potentially in the position to offer an ESS to your employees, feel free to contact one of our commercial lawyers to discuss your options.